 While we are working, attending class, and doing so many other things from home, our blog posts will focus on materials that have been digitized and can be accessed remotely.
 We’ll continue to include links to our finding aids and other information about physical access, as well.

-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by James Richards.
 James is a sophomore majoring in Cinema and Television Arts.

 In 1958, students at San Fernando Valley State College chose the matador as their official college mascot.
 Other nominees, the Apollos and the Titans, were among the most popular mascot alternatives for their inherent and mythological ties to the sun.
 Many students felt that these two options were more suitable choices for the “sunshine campus,” but the matador won by popular vote.
 The 1958 Sundial editor-in-chief Bob Hilburn wrote in its defense, “The matador is the principal figure of the Spanish bullfight.
 He is regarded as the champion of his class…and is held in esteem as much as we consider our sport stars…there is an aura of classicism around the matador similar to our great artists of the theater and music.”